wesleyduff/Objective-c-social-integration-template-app/README.md

 #### NOTE: Gowalla is under construction so you can just leave that section as is.
 Just update the Facebook api section with your data.

+IMPORTANT : open the "Supporting Files" folder and double click the facebookDemo1-info.plist.
+You will need to update the FB URL with your appID

+#### NOTE: I am using the new XCODE 4.
+This may be different if you are using an older version

+*	URL types
+	*	item 0
+		*	URL Schemes
+			*	item 0	string fb<add your appId>
+#### NOTE: do not add the "<" or ">" that is just the place where you add your appId.

 Save and build.

 After you sign into facebook and accept the permissions then you should be directed back to the application.